boyangles/ece-inventory-app/ev3docs/DeploymentGuide.md

  - In order to update and deploy over your remote server, follow the Colab guides to set up your environment. http://docs.colab.duke.edu/guides/ssh.html.
 Install the necessary versions of ruby, rails, etc.
  - Updating:
     - Sign on to the remote server.
 Currently, we are using 114.
 To update, git pull from our remote repository here, run ```rails assets:precompile``` to compile your css, then run necessary migrations with ```rails db:migrate``` and update Swagger with ```rails swagger:docs```.
 A simple ```rails server``` will then start your server and you should be able to access spicysoftware.colab.duke.edu through your local browser.
+    - When pulling new changes to your server, ensure you stop your nginx server with ```sudo systemctl stop nginx``` and restart postgresql to sever connections with ```sudo systemctl restart postgresql```.
+From there, you can pull, compile assets, generate swagger docs, and restart nginx ```sudo systemctl restart nginx```.

 #### Swagger API Debugger
  - You may need to install the submodule Swagger UI.